Chicago Weather: Storms move through Chicago area

 The storms hit LaSalle, Ottawa and Pontiac at about 4:30 p.m. and continued to move east, bringing 150 lightning strikes just before 4 p.m. near Joliet.
-Severe Thunderstorm Warning was issued for Grundy, LaSalle and Livingston counties, but canceled by 5:15 p.m.

-Heavier storms, bringing wind gusts up to 6 mph and rain, was moving through Iroquois County, south of Kankakee near I-57 at about 5:30 p.m.
+Heavier storms, bringing wind gusts up to 6 mph and rain, moved through Iroquois County, south of Kankakee near I-57 at about 5:30 p.m.

-The rainfall is expected to stay in the Chicago area until about 9 p.m.

 @NWSChicago view from SFD pic.twitter.com/r50HmuCA3i— Streator Fire (@StreatorFire) June 19, 2018